Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 <iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plot.ly/~matterhorn_ada/22.embed"></iframe>

-*Principal component analysis done in the words the countries use.*
+*Principal component analysis done for the words the countries use.
+We used principal component 3 and 4 as they were the more relevant.
+Each dot represents a country*
 {: style="text-align: justify"}

 Here you can see cluster of countries that use similar words.
 A principal component analysis was done on all the words the countries used.
 Here we did not only used the 64 positive word that we used to build our model, neither all the words GCAM offers, as the words GCAM contains are not always human readable.
-We used a "homemade" list of 800 words.
+We used a "homemade" list of 800 words and with them we can see some interesting clusters!

 {: style="text-align: justify"}

 <sup>